2013 Cohort

 Adeleine Tran

 Adeleine transferred to Berkeley from San Diego Mesa College and majored in Civil & Environmental Engineering.
-Adeleine worked as a researcher at the Western Transportation Institute at Montanna State University.
+Adeleine worked as a researcher at the Western Transportation Institute at Montana State University.
 She studied the feasibility of using reclaimed asphalt pavement as a replacement for traditional aggregates in Portland Cement Concrete Pavement.
-For her Miller project, Adeleine investigated the mechanical and durability performance of cement made partially with alternative SCM (supplementary cementitious materials) rather than Portland cement in order to reducee the amount of CO2 emissions.
+For her Miller project, Adeleine investigated the mechanical and durability performance of cement made partially with alternative SCM (supplementary cementitious materials) rather than Portland cement in order to reduce the amount of CO2 emissions.